Ashbocking

 The lords of the manor were the Tollemache family of Helmingham Hall.
 Ashbocking Hall on Church Lane is a Grade II* listed building, with the remains of a medieval moat.
 The original half-timbered house dates back to the early 16th century, with later additions.

+In 1901 the population was 289, and the parish covered 1 408 acres.

 Peter Harold Wright, a recipient of the Victoria Cross during the Second World War, is buried in All Saints' churchyard.